 If, in addition to the research community providing universal Green OA, publishers voluntarily elect to convert to Gold OA publishing (thereby adding the further benefits of Gold OA publishing to the benefits of Green OA) - or if publishers are induced to convert to Gold OA because Green OA causes cancellation pressure that makes subscriptions unsustainable - then there is the further question of what products and services Gold OA publishing will continue to provide, alongside the universal Green OA adopted by researchers (and their institutions and funders).
-It is hard to imagine that the market will support individual author-side Gold OA publishing will jettison print publication (1) altogether (and individual users will decide for themselves whether they want to print off a hard copy locally).
+It is hard to imagine that the market will support individual author-side Gold OA publication fees per article that are high enough to continue paying for the print edition costs of all the (formerly) subscribing universities.
+It is far more likely that Gold OA publishing will jettison print publication (1) altogether (and individual users will decide for themselves whether they want to print off a hard copy locally).